bluebird75/luaunit/doc/6_annexes.rst

 Annex C: Source code of example
 =================================

-Source code of the example used in the `Getting started with LuaUnit`_
+Source code of the example used in the :ref:`getting-started` section

 .. code-block:: lua